airyhq/airy/docs/docs/api/contacts.md

 :::note

 This feature is disabled by default.
-To enable it you need to set the `integration.source-api.enabled` field in your [airy.yaml config](getting-started/installation/configuration.md) to `true`.
+To enable it you need to set the `integration.contacts.enabled` field in your [airy.yaml config](getting-started/installation/configuration.md) to `true`.

 :::